alsora/ros2-code-examples/simple_gazebo/README.md

 For example, to send a velocity command to the robot

     $ ros2 topic pub /demo/cmd_demo geometry_msgs/Twist '{linear: {x: 1.0}}' -1

+If you want to change the settings for this simulation example, just edit its related world file

+    $ gedit /opt/ros/crystal/share/gazebo_plugins/worlds/gazebo_ros_diff_drive_demo.world